 This nonfiction account covers a hundred years of fateful, and even fatal, expeditions into the heart of

-in some amazing storytelling.
+some amazing storytelling.
 This is Bill Bryson with teeth!
 It is a tropical Into Thin Air.
-Journalist
+Journalist David

-David Gram follows in the footsteps of some of the greatest explorers ever into a land that even the
+Gram follows in the footsteps of some of the greatest explorers ever into a land that even the great

-great explorers could not conquer to try to solve a mystery as old as history in the New World.
-He
+explorers could not conquer to try to solve a mystery as old as history in the New World.
+He goes in

 William Gurstelle.
 The Art of the Catapult: Build Greek Ballistae, Roman Onagers, English Trebuchets,

 and More Ancient Artillery.
 (Chicago Review Press, 2004)

 Tanya Lloyd Kyi.
 50 Poisonous Questions: A Book With Bite.
 (Annick Press, 2011)

 Half this book is about cool poisons in nature, fangs, warts, and clicking mandibles.
 Very cool.
 The other

 half is about the poisons we humans put into the world and use on each other.
 Infuriating.
 All of it is